Archenhold Observatory: Modern equipment and extension(s) in GDR-time

 In November 1976, Wattenberg retired and Dieter B. Herrmann was made director of the observatory.
-In March 1982, the planetarium was replaced.
+The technical director, Eckehard Rothenberg was in charge for all further modernisations, the construction of two planetariums and the restoration of the Great Refractor.
+In March 1982, the small planetarium in Treptow was replaced with a modern ZKP II model of the Zeiss company.
 1983 saw the completion of the reconstruction of the Great Refractor, which had started in 1977.
-Annual visitor numbers during the 1980s were around the 70,000 mark.
-Archenhold had already suggested a major planetarium.
+The historical instrument was then again movable and fully functional.
+Annual visitor numbers during the 1980s were around the 70,000.
+Archenhold had already suggested a large planetarium.
 This became reality in 1987 when the Zeiss Major Planetarium was built in the Ernst-Thälmann-Park.
-Until 2013 it and the Archenhold Observatory formed a single organisational entity.
+From the beginning on, this was led by the directors of the Archenhold Observatory; Rothenberg was the leading astronomer-engineer of its construction and later, more media technicians were employed specifically for its maintenance and subordinated to the Treptow directors.
+In 2007, the two houses became separate departments within the German Museum of Technology but were reunified in 2013, and form a single entity with the major planetarium and observatory in former West-Berlin since 2016.